aidan-bailey/kermit/README.md

 # Kermit

-*Kermit* is a library for data structures, iterators and algorithms relating to [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra), primarily for the purpose of education and benchmarking.
+*Kermit* is a library containing data structures, iterators and algorithms relating to [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra), primarily for the purpose of education and benchmarking.

 It is being written primarily to provide a platform for my Masters thesis.
 The scope of which (preliminarily) encompassing benchmarking the [Leapfrog Triejoin algorithm](https://arxiv.org/abs/1210.0481) over a variety of data structures.